elbuho/pdsnd_github/README.md

 # Udacity-programming-for-Data-Science-With-Python-Nanodegree
-This repository contains project 3 for Udacity  Nanodegree (Programming For Data Science Using Python)
+This repository was created by **Jorge Muñoz Rama** and contains project 3 for Udacity  Nanodegree (Programming For Data Science Using Python)

 ## Project 3
 This project consisted in using Git and GitHub with a simulated workflow to refactor Project 2.